-As with many things, learning by doing teach the best lessons.
+As with many things, learning by doing teaches the best lessons.
 I’m a lifelong knitter and fiber person but I had to learn to process the fiber myself, from assisting with shearing to sorting, washing, carding, combing, spinning and knitting, crocheting, or felting the fiber to truly appreciate the fiber.

 Far from an expert, I’m always learning and I invite you to come along as I learn!